Mixed Breeds

 The Golden Saint mixes the Golden Retriever and Saint Bernard.

-The Golden Saint is as wonderful as their name suggests!
-This crossbreed is a result of mixing the popular Golden Retriever and the sweet Saint Bernard, these large and adorable pups will be sure to win a spot in your heart!
+The Golden Saint is as wonderful as their name suggests.
+This crossbreed is a result of mixing the popular Golden Retriever and the sweet Saint Bernard.
+These large and adorable pups will be sure to win a spot in your heart.
 The Golden Saint will weigh anywhere between 60 and 190 pounds.
 Because of the huge variation in potential weight, owners that adopt a Golden Saint should be prepared to expect a larger dog in their home.

 Saint Berhusky laying down